-Not too long ago a Tweet streamed by in my feed announcing that Android has finally overtaken Windows as the most used operating system on the Internet.
-That news was rather astonishing to me, especially because Windows had an 80% market share just five years ago.
+In Q4 2017, Android had finally overtaken Windows as the most used operating system on the Internet.
+That news was rather astonishing, especially because Windows had an 80% market share just five years ago.

 The lesson learned here is that no matter how well positioned a company may be in its industry, it can never rest on its laurels.
 One of the biggest drivers of change and disruption in any industry is the emergence of new technologies.
 Companies who sit on the sidelines and bypass these new technology trends risk becoming the next Blockbuster or Kodak.
 But what is even scarier is companies that embrace these emerging technologies are able to innovate so quickly, that other companies that are just dipping their toes in the water are being left in the dust.
 Business agility is the new currency.